gardener/landscaper/docs/deployer/healthchecks.md

 The Helm and Manifest deployers can check the readiness/health of the resources they just deployed.
 This document describes how the health checks work and how they can be configured.

+Both types of health checks, default health checks and custom health checks, can only check the resources that have been deployed by the DeployItem they are a part of, i.e. those resources in the DeployItems `.status.providerStatus.managedResources` field.

 **Index**:
 - [Health Check Configuration](#health-check-configuration)
 - [Default Health Checks](#default-health-checks)